 - I have been interested in nature for most of my life but since I retired I spend as much time as I can exploring the nature reserves and wildlife hotspots of my adopted home, Dorset in southern England.
 Whilst out I record what I see and take snaps where I can (I am no photographer!) and that forms the basis of my Nature of Dorset website.
 When I find something new I like to research it and write about it in my nature notes, it is how I learn and hopefully you might find my notes helpful as well!This website is for the people of Dorset interested in wildlife and for people from elsewhere interested in the wildlife of Dorset!

 Dark Bush Cricket (Pholidoptera griseoaptera)

 That said, the colouring can vary from a chestnut colour to almost black, the female usually paler than the male although this female I photographed is pretty dark in colour.

-This insect can be found in any rough vegetation (see my note about the bramble yesterday) such as hedgerows, woodland scrub, roadside verges and quite often in garden shrubberies.
+This insect can be found in any rough vegetation such as hedgerows, woodland scrub, roadside verges and quite often in garden shrubberies.

 They do not really 'sing', making a single high pitched squeak repeated intermittently.
 They do 'sing' by day but are far more active in the evening and if you have young ears you can quite clearly hear them.